 As a TEP customer, you can purchase solar power to cover some or all of your electrical needs.

 The Bright Tucson Community Solar Program offers an easy and affordable way to meet your electric needs with locally generated solar power.
 As a TEP customer, you now have the opportunity to purchase solar power in "blocks" of 150 kilowatt hours (kWh) per month.
-You can buy some or all of your power through the program, reducing or eliminating your energy from conventional resources.
+You can buy some or all of your power through the program, offsetting the need for energy from conventional resources.

 Each block purchased will add $3.00 to your monthly electric bill.
 However, program blocks are exempt from two surcharges applied to other electric usage: the Renewable Energy Standard Tariff (REST) and the Purchased Power and Fuel Adjustment Clause (PPFAC), so your actual impact will be lower.
 Both surcharges are adjusted annually to reflect changing energy costs and other factors, so the benefit of avoiding them would increase over time if the surcharges rise.